+In this section, we formally define our learning setting and cast the problem of formulating fairness in \emph{outcomes} as estimating the parameters of an EOP-based criterion. \hha{We must emphasize at the outset that our goal is to narrowly capture \emph{distributive} aspects of (un)fairness through algorithms---namely, we are concerned with disparities in \emph{outcomes} and how harms/benefits are allocated to decision-subjects as the result of the ML-based decisions they receive.
+Our family of fairness notions solely addresses \emph{outcome/distributive} disparities and remains agnostic to the \emph{causes} and \emph{processes} by which such disparities come to be.
+Such \emph{procedural} considerations, while extremely important, are outside the scope of the current work.}

-In this section, we formally define our setting and cast the problem of formulating algorithmic unfairness as that of estimating the parameters of an EOP condition~\citep{heidari2019a}.
-Throughout, we consider the following \emph{simplified} automated decision-making setting: a predictive model (e.g., a hypothetical recidivism prediction model) is trained using historical data records (e.g., the attributes and outcomes of past defendants) through the standard supervised learning pipeline.
+\xhdr{The learning environment} Throughout, we consider the following \emph{simplified} automated decision-making setting: a predictive model (e.g., a hypothetical recidivism prediction model) is trained using historical data records (e.g., the attributes and labels of past defendants) through the standard supervised learning pipeline.
 The predictions made by this model then directly translate into important decisions for never-before-seen subjects (e.g., a future defendant is sent to jail if the model predicts that he/she would re-offend in the future).
 More precisely, let $T=\{(\vx_i,y_i)\}_{i=1}^n$ denote a training data set consisting of $n$ instances, where $\vx_i \in \cX$ specifies the feature vector for individual $i$ and $y_i \in \cY$, the true label for him/her.